Graduate from TCC

 To transfer to another school, you must:

-- Provide the International Admissions Office with a Transfer Notification FormListen (PDF will open in a new window) and a copy of your acceptance letter from the school you wish to attend.
+- Submit the SEVIS Release Request form (PDF)Listen and a copy of your acceptance letter from the school you wish to attend to International Admissions.

 Incomplete transfer requests will not be processed.